-- Keep track of the sources you consult in your research.
+- Keeping track of the sources you consult in your research

-- Paraphrase or quote from your sources (and add your own ideas).
+- Paraphrasing or quoting from your sources (and adding your own ideas)

-- Credit the original author in an in-text citation and in your reference list or bibliography.
+- Crediting the original author in an in-text citation and in your reference list

-- Use a plagiarism checker before you hand in your work.
+- Using a plagiarism checker before you submit

 Clearly label which thoughts are yours and which aren’t in your notes, highlight statements that need citations, and carefully mark any text copied directly from a source with quotation marks.

-In the example below, yellow indicates a claim that requires a source, blue indicates information paraphrased or summarised from a source, and purple indicates a direct quotation.
+In the example below, red indicates a claim that requires a source, blue indicates information paraphrased or summarised from a source, and green indicates a direct quotation.

-Scribbr’s Citation Generator allows you to start building and managing your reference list or bibliography as you go, saving time later.
+Scribbr’s Citation Generator allows you to start building and managing your reference list as you go, saving time later.
 When you’re ready to submit, simply download your reference list!

 Avoiding plagiarism when quoting